 Thankfully, we live close to an Amish community that sells local raw honey.
 If you don’t have a source close to you, this honey is my favorite.

 You won’t need any fancy tools to make elderberry syrup.
 All you will need is a pot and a strainer.
-That’s it friends.
+That’s it, friends.

 ELDERBERRY SYRUP FOR TODDLERS

-This elderberry syrup recipe is made with honey, so it is not safe for babies under the age of 1.
+This elderberry syrup recipe is made with honey, so it is NOT safe for babies under the age of 1.
 If you want to give a younger child elderberry syrup, you can buy a syrup made without honey.
 Or you can substitute the honey for maple syrup or molasses.

 When I have a nursing baby under the age of one, I make sure to be taking my daily dose so the baby can get it through my milk.